-If you haven’t already, remember to schedule an appointment with one of our family dentists.
+If you haven’t already, remember to schedule an appointment with one of our dentists in Holland, Michigan.
 During your appointment, we’ll check for common dental health problems.
 We’ll also take X-rays and offer our guidance on how to maintain a healthy smile.

-Here are the 7 most common dental health problems you should avoid.
+Here are the eight most common dental health problems you should avoid.

 1. Bad Breath

 Bad breath () can be embarrassing, especially during a job interview or date.
 But bad breath could also be a sign of a deeper problem with your oral health.
 That’s why it’s important to bring up your bad breath to one of our dentists during your next appointment.